gdcc/exporter-transformer/README.md

 # Transformer Exporter for Dataverse

 This exporter allows you to manage up to 100 exporters using a single pre-built JAR file.
+Supported Dataverse versions: 6.0 - recent.

 ## Installation